Go Back

 Instructions

-• Crack eggs and remove the whites and chalazae, leaving only the yolks intact.
+• Crack the eggs and remove the whites and chalazae, leaving only the yolks intact.

 • Carefully place the yolks in a small container or plastic bag, then add mirin and soy sauce.
-Let them soak in the refrigerator for about 8-10 hours.
+Let them marinate in the refrigerator for about 8-10 hours.

-Note: The flavor and texture will vary depending on the curing time.
-For more details on these variations, please refer to the information provided above.
+Note: The flavor and texture will vary depending on how long they are cured in the seasoning liquid.
+For more details on these variations, please refer to the "Changes Based on Curing Time" section.

 Notes